-The subject property, a Community/Neighbourhood Shopping Centre known as Country Hills Village, is located in the Edgemont district of NW Calgary.
-The 64,124 square foot development, built between 1994 and 1999, is not anchored by a major grocery store.
-The subject is rated Afor assessment purposes.
+The subject property, a Community/Neighbourhood Shopping Centre known as Dalhousie Station, is located in the Dalhousie district of NW Calgary.
+The 188,586 square foot development built in 1996 and rated B+ for assessment purposes, is anchored by Safeway.